bohendo/valuemachine/README.md

 # Building your taxes

-Run `make example` to generate John Doe's example tax returns (using input data from `input/examples`).
+Run `make` to generate John Doe's example tax returns.
+This project pulls example input from `src/examples` and outputs the tax return to `build/examples/tax-return.pdf`.

-Make a copy of the example data to your own `personal-data` folder (`cp -r examples personal-data`) and edit the input to suit your situation.
-Then run `make` and check out your tax return pdf files in the `build` folder.
+To build your own tax returns, create similar data in `src` as is in `src/examples`.
+For example, try copying the example data (`cp -r src/examples/* src/`) and then make changes according to your own situation.

+All files & folders in `src` besides `src/examples` are ignored by git.
+This makes it less likely that your social security number will leak out of your local copy of this repo.
+It also means that your tax return inputs won't be automatically backed up outside your own computer so be careful with it.

+Running `make` will build both the example output and your personal tax return.

 # Forms Overview